tarexveff/jetson-rhem-workshop/README.md

 This repository is intended to hold artifacts for creating a Flight Control (AKA Red Hat Edge Manager) homelab.
 If you want to learn more about this project, check out its repo [here](https://github.com/flightctl/flightctl/blob/main/docs/user/introduction.md).
-Also included in this repository are commands and ContainerFiles for creating NVIDIA Jetson Red Hat Enterprise Linux Image Mode (bootc) images that will be used to image edge devices managed by FlightCtl (aka Red Hat Edge Manager).
+Also included in this repository are commands and ContainerFiles for creating NVIDIA Jetson Red Hat Enterprise Linux Image Mode (bootc) images that will be used to flash edge devices managed by Flight Control.

-# FlightCtl
+# Prerequisites

-For fully internet-connected environments, please follow the documentation in the FlightCtl GitHub repo [here](https://github.com/flightctl/flightctl/blob/main/docs/user/introduction.md)
-However, if you are deploying FlightCtl in a fully airgapped or restrictively proxied enclave, the artifacts in this repo should help you.
-There are scripts for installing a Podman/Quadlet instance of a Docker private registry on your FlightCtl server if needed, and also scripts for mirroring the FlightCtl, Kind, and Docker registry container images to Podman on that server for installation.
-If you have a container registry available in your enviroment, you can skip the private registry installation portion.
+* A laptop running Red Hat Enterprise Linux 9.x
+* DHCP server on your home network.
+This can be installed on the laptop if needed per [these instructions](https://docs.redhat.com/en/documentation/red_hat_enterprise_linux/9/html-single/managing_networking_infrastructure_services/index#setting-up-the-dhcp-service-for-subnets-directly-connected-to-the-dhcp-server_providing-dhcp-services) or you can just let your home network router assign IP addresses.
+* Ideally, a way to connect to your network via cables.
+Wireless networking will involve additional steps outside the scope of this repo.
+* One or more NVIDIA Orin-based devices to manage (Nano, NX, AGX)

 ## DNS Records